- We explain what the HANA database is at the most basic level.

 NO. You might have performance gains due to more memory available for your current Oracle/Microsoft/Teradata database, but HANA is not just a database with bigger RAM.
 It is a combination of a lot of hardware and software technologies.
 The way data is stored and processed by the In-Memory data base is the true differentiator.
 Having that data available in RAM is just the icing on the cake.” – SAP HANA Tutorial

 But in fact, HANA does memory optimize.
-The curious thing is that SAP does not seem to have the same capabilities to optimize memory, so it has to brute force the solution with very large hardware specs.
-Benchmarks by a vendor shared with me illustrate that the hardware that HANA has is not addressed properly.
+The curious thing is that SAP does not seem to have the same capabilities to optimize memory, so it has to brute force the solution with extensive hardware specs.
+Benchmarks by a vendor shared with me illustrate that the hardware that HANA has is not addressed correctly.
 So a lot of the hardware ends up being wasted.

 HANA as a Major Marketing Tentpole

-There are a lot of interesting storylines to cover on SAP HANA, and we will cover as much as we have the time and the information and understanding to cover.
+There are a lot of interesting storylines to cover on SAP HANA, and we will cover as much as we have the time and the information and understanding to include.

 This article was designed as a SAP HANA technology overview.
 Columnar databases have speed advantages.
 However, they are not universal benefits.